History of chemistry: Robert Boyle

-Anglo-Irish chemist Robert Boyle (1627–1691) is considered to have initiated the gradual separation of chemistry from alchemy.
+The Anglo-Irish chemist Robert Boyle (1627–1691) is considered to have initiated the gradual separation of chemistry from alchemy.
 Although skeptical of elements and convinced of alchemy, Boyle played a key part in elevating the "sacred art" as an independent, fundamental and philosophical discipline.
 He is best known for Boyle's law, which he presented in 1662, though he was not the first to discover it.
 The law describes the inversely proportional relationship between the absolute pressure and volume of a gas, if the temperature is kept constant within a closed system.

 Boyle is also credited for his landmark publication The Sceptical Chymist (1661), which advocated for a rigorous approach to experimentation among chemists.
 In the work, Boyle questioned some commonly held alchemical theories and argued for practitioners to be more "philosophical" and less commercially focused.
 He rejected the classical four elements of earth, fire, air, and water, and proposed a mechanistic alternative of atoms and chemical reactions that could be subject to rigorous experiment.

 Boyle also tried to purify chemicals to obtain reproducible reactions.
 He was a vocal proponent of the mechanical philosophy proposed by René Descartes to explain and quantify the physical properties and interactions of material substances.
 Boyle was an atomist, but favoured the word corpuscle over atoms.
 He commented that the finest division of matter where the properties are retained is at the level of corpuscles.

 Boyle repeated the tree experiment of van Helmont, and was the first to use indicators which changed colors with acidity.
 He also performed numerous investigations with an air pump, and noted that the mercury fell as air was pumped out.
 He also observed that pumping the air out of a container would extinguish a flame and kill small animals placed inside.
 Through his works, Boyle helped to lay the foundations for the chemical revolution two centuries later.